Published on 26th June 2018

-Sudden Cardiac Arrest is the UK’s biggest killer, accounting for over 100,000 deaths every year in the UK.
+Sudden Cardiac Arrest is a major cause of death every year in the UK.
 The unfortunate nature of SCA is its ability to strike anybody at any time.
 It doesn’t favour the old, unfit and unhealthy.
 There are roughly 15 young people every week who die from SCA, the need for more informed public awareness and what to do in the situation of SCA is vital to reducing the fatalities.

 The swift nature of SCA causes the high number of fatalities.
 Even if you are 5 minutes from your nearest hospital, unfortunately, chances are you still won’t be close enough to receive effective treatment for sudden cardiac arrest.
 Every minute without treatment reduces the chance of survival by 10%.
 By the time you’ve rung, and the ambulance has arrived, chances are it’s too late.
 On average in the UK, only 7% of victims of sudden cardiac arrest survive.

 UK Ambulance services are expected to reach 75% of Red 1 calls within 8 minutes, on average, the response time is 11 minutes.
 You do the maths, 10% survival chance reduced every minute without treatment doesn’t bare well.
 Defibrillation is the only proven method to help increase the chances of survival, so much so that if one is used within the first 60 seconds, the chances of survival increase from 7% to over 90%.